-It was a cool fall evening in Washington D.C..
-The clouds catching the waning light warmly, a beautiful wash of orange fading to purple.
+It was a brisk fall evening in Washington DC.
+The clouds caught the waning sunlight warmly, a beautiful wash of color fading from purple to orange.

 Because he had.

-Stephen typed a command into the keyboard on his chair and a robotic arm moved a chess piece on the board between him and the President.
+Steven typed a command into the keyboard attached to his chair, and a robotic arm reached out, picked up one of his chess pieces, and plunked it down on the board set between them.

 “I’m tellin’ ya, Big-O–” He was interrupted by the President’s phone ringing.

-“Yes, OK, put him through.”
+“Yes, okay, put him through.”
 The President put the phone down and tapped a button.
-“Alright Dr. Rigger, you’re on speaker with myself and Dr. Hawking.”
+“Alright Dr. Rigger, you’re on speaker with myself and Dr. Falking.”

-“Yeah, that’s not gonna happen.”
-Stephen Hawking said.
+“Yeah, that’s not gonna happen,” Steven Falking said.

-“It’s aliens, isn’t it?!”
-Hawking said, leaning so far forward he nearly toppled out of his chair.
+“It’s aliens, isn’t it?”
+Falking said, leaning so far forward he nearly toppled out of his chair.

-“Oh stop with the aliens!
+“Oh, stop with the aliens!
 You think everything is aliens.
 You thought that meteor that struck Russia was an alien!”
-POTUS said, clearly exasperated.
+POTUS said.

-“It could have been…” Hawking said, a little hurt.
+“It could have been…” Falking said, a little hurt.

 “Actually sir, there is an extraterrestrial component to my discovery…” Dirk said.

-“*I *know what it means.”
-Hawking said, his brows furrowed.
+“I know what it means,” Falking said, his brows furrowed.

 POTUS looked over at him and started to get a little nervous.
-“What does it mean, Stephen?”
+“What does it mean, Steven?”

-“It means… I get to go on a moon mission!”
+“It means, Barry… I get to go on a moon mission!”
 He said gleefully.
 “And I know just what to wear!”
-He spun his wheelchair around and popped a wheely as he took off out of the oval office.
+He spun his wheelchair around and popped a wheelie as he sped out of the oval office.

 “Yes, sir.
-We need to know how humans — several thousand years ago — became buried in moon rock.”
+We need to know how humans–possibly thousands of years ago–became buried in moon rock.”
 Dirk said.

-The door crashed down as Hawking came back into the room driving what looked like a personal-sized wheelchair-tank.
-“It’s all terrain, baby!”
+The door crashed down as Falking came back into the room driving what looked like a wheelchair-sized tank.
+“It’s all-terrain, baby!”
 He said.

-“That’s not the best part, either!”
-He tapped a few keys and the wheelchair started changing form.
-The tank tracks twisted and folded behind him, the armrests popped out, and after the changes were complete all that was visible of Stephen Hawking was his head, poking out of the top of a ten foot tall robot.
+“That’s not even the best part!”
+He tapped a few keys, and the wheelchair started changing form.
+The tank tracks twisted and folded behind him, the armrests popped out, and after the various changes were complete, all that was visible of Steven Falking was his head, poking out of the top of a ten-foot tall robot body.

-“Alright, Stephen, you can go.”
-POTUS said, after the shock wore off.
+“Alright Steven, you can go.”
+He said, after the shock wore off.

 The President put his head in his hands.
 “God help us.”

-As the space shuttle hurtled through local space, on its way to the Moon, Dirk sat in the co-pilot’s seat and listened in on the President and Stephen Hawking’s discussion.
+As the space shuttle hurtled towards the Moon, Dirk sat in the co-pilot’s seat and listened in on the President and Steven Falking’s discussion.
 Not that he wanted to.

 “Are you kidding?
 Jordan was the definition of clutch!
-That makes him the best ever.”
+That makes him the Greatest Of All Time.”
 POTUS said over the intercom.

-The President wanted to keep this mission under wraps.
-To keep the number of those ‘in the know’ as limited as possible.
-So the shuttle only contained its captain, Dirk, and Hawking Prime.
+The President wanted to keep the number of those ‘in the know’ as limited as possible.
+So the shuttle only contained its captain, Dirk, and Falking Prime.

-“Please, you’re just saying that ‘cause he played in Chicago.
-Bo Jackson was an All Star in two different professional sports.
+“C’mon, you’re just saying that because he played in Chicago.
+Bo Jackson was an All-Star in two different professional sports.
 Do you know how statistically improbable that is?
 I do!”
-Hawking said.
+Falking said.

-The captain cleared his throat.
-“Uh, gentlemen, we’re about to leave communications range, you’ll probably want to wrap up your conversation.”
+The captain cleared her throat.
+“Uh, gentlemen, we’re about to leave line-of-sight communications range, you’ll probably want to wrap up your conversation.”

 “I know, right?”
 The captain said.
-“I mean, clearly LeBron James is the best ever.”
+“I mean, clearly LeBron James is the GOAT.”

 Dirk just turned his head and looked into space.

 “The surface is nearly blinding here on the light side of the Moon.
-Regolith dunes sparkling like seas of light and glitter.
+Regolith dunes sparkling like waves in a sea of glittering diamonds.
 The dark shadows cast from the harsh light look like chasms into the Moon’s very soul.”
-The captain was recording his post-landing log.
+The captain was recording her post-landing report.